nerd5238/Blockchain-Based-Loan-Management-Framework/README.md

-# 🏦 Hybrid Banking — Blockchain Audit Layer
+# 🏦 Blockchain-Based Loan Management Framwork

 A **centralized banking system** that uses a local Ethereum blockchain (Ganache) **exclusively for data integrity and audit purposes** — no cryptocurrency, no